exff/adapt-WS-textInputInline/README.md

 **DO NOT USE --- WORK IN PROGRESS!!**

-**Current Adapt Core Component shall be adapted to show text input inline.
+**Current Adapt Core Component shall be modified to show text input inline.
 The already existing plugin https://github.com/weberlance/adapt-textInput-inline does not work in framework v4.2.0 / AT v0.9.0 in my case any more.**